sebhansen/RustDMACheat/README.md

+## This is a fork of https://github.com/IntelSDM/RustDMACheat
+I will be attempting to use this to implement some features I'd like to see myself as well as update offsets.
+I have never tried doing anything in c++ that wasnt complete copy paste, so this is going to be exciting :D Dont expect anything, as I probably will let this die at some point :/

+Huge shoutout to [IntelSDM]((https://github.com/IntelSDM)) for the very nice base.

 # Rust DMA Cheat
 A little DMA cheat for Rust.
 Some basic functions.
 A basic and easy to update SDK.

 ## Showcase
 <p align="Left">